tonymonckton/Medieval-game/README.md

 # Features!

   - Finite State Machine
+  - Messaging System with data
+  - new sound for Mutant Orge
   - Boss and Player have multiple animations
   - Boss AI and attack moves.
   - Follow Camera using Ridgid Body physics and Sphere Collider.